Red Sox vs. Marlins Player Props Betting Odds

-Luis Arraez is one of the players with prop bets available when the Boston Red Sox and the Miami Marlins square off at Fenway Park on Tuesday (starting at 7:10 PM ET).
+Luis Arraez and Alex Verdugo are among the players with prop bets for the taking when the Miami Marlins and the Boston Red Sox play at Fenway Park on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!